vinesmsuic/Bot-Chen/README.md

 Type .cat for a random cute cat!
 Type .doggo for a random cute dog!
 Type .hi to chat with the bot!
-Type .ask question to chen!
+Type .ask to ask a question to chen!
 Type .vote to create a vote!
-Type .luckycolor to get a hexcolor code! more function coming...
+Type .luckycolor to get a hexcolor code!
+Type .say to let the bot say for you!
+Type .embed to let the bot embed for you!

+more function coming...
 ```